Skip to content

 • A Role and RoleBinding that allow managing worker Deployments and Services in the instance namespace.

-• NetworkPolicy rules that allow the primary runtime to reach the internal worker port and allow worker traffic within the instance namespace.
+• NetworkPolicy rules that allow the primary runtime to reach the internal worker port while denying worker-to-worker runner ingress.

 Operations

 The authenticated dashboard API exposes /api/workers to list active or idle workers and /api/workers/cleanup to trigger cleanup manually.
-Dedicated workers are internal-only cluster Services and are authenticated with the shared sandbox_proxy_token.
+Dedicated workers are internal-only cluster Services and are authenticated with per-worker runner tokens derived from the primary runtime's sandbox_proxy_token.
 See Sandbox Proxy Isolation for the execution model, credential leases, and non-Kubernetes deployment modes.

 Secrets Management